Mastercard/client-encryption-nodejs/README.md

 [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) generates API client libraries from [OpenAPI Specs](https://github.com/OAI/OpenAPI-Specification).
 It provides generators and library templates for supporting multiple languages and frameworks.

-The **client-encryption-nodejs** library provides you the `Service` decorator object you can use with the OpenAPI generated client.
-This class will take care of encrypting request and decrypting response payloads, but also of updating HTTP headers when needed, automatically, without calling `encrypt()`/`decrypt()` functions.
+The **client-encryption-nodejs** library provides the `Service` decorator object you can use with the OpenAPI generated client.
+This class will take care of encrypting request and decrypting response payloads, but also of updating HTTP headers when needed, automatically, without manually calling `encrypt()`/`decrypt()` functions for each API request or response.

 ##### OpenAPI Generator <a name="openapi-generator"></a>